 Not a lesson plan, but this interactive, online quiz is a fun way to learn about Minnesota fish species and may be just what you need to motivate the outdoors-types in your classroom this spring.

 Would this lake have been the ultimate fishing spot?
 Read this hypertext essay and decide for yourself.
+See the Lesson Plan and Worksheet developed for use with this essay.

 Living in Minnesota!